Feature Articles: Food, Fitness and Cooking and Produce

 Pumpkins can be used in many tasty ways

 The flesh of the pumpkin can be used in a variety of cooked dishes as a good source of vitamins K and A, magnesium, fiber and potassium.
 Vitamin A helps maintain eye health, potassium helps maintain healthy blood pressure, and vitamin K and magnesium work together with calcium and vitamin D to build and maintain strong bones.
 Pumpkins also provide vitamin C, folic acid, pantothenic acid and copper.

 When choosing a pumpkin for eating, select varieties bred for flavor, known as pie or sweet pumpkins.
 These are usually smaller, sweeter and have more pulp than the types used for jack-o-lanterns.
 However, the larger, more watery decorative pumpkins can also be eaten.

-Last update: Monday, September 26, 2011
+Last update: Monday, October 24, 2016